Liberals want more from Biden than an anti-Trump message

 “If I am to accept him as being a transformative leader, then I need to see evidence of his own transformation, and I haven’t,” said LaTosha Brown, the head of the civil rights group Black Voters Matter.
 Brown said she is unsure what a Biden presidency would look like beyond “Trump is gone.”

-The concerns come as Biden is preparing to release long-awaited economic ideas, which will serve as a test of his commitment to the “revolutionary institutional changes” he says are necessary.
+The concerns come as Biden’s “unity task forces,” which include liberal and moderate Democrats, issued policy recommendations on health care, immigration and climate change Wednesday.
+And Thursday, Biden will release long-awaited economic ideas, which will serve as a test of his commitment to the “revolutionary institutional changes” he says are necessary.
 Biden will deliver a speech Thursday in Pennsylvania on his plan to boost jobs and wages and “help America build back better,” according to his campaign.

 Even as he has talked of more sweeping change, the presumptive Democratic nominee is running as a broadly acceptable alternative to Trump, refusing to adopt polarizing positions such as defunding the police or removing statues of the Founding Fathers that the activist wing of his party has championed.
 While he supports expanding the Affordable Care Act, he does not favor Medicare-for-all.
 And his plans to battle the novel coronavirus have stopped short of the ideas advanced by left-leaning members of Congress.